Oahu Dream Weddings Tips & Advice

 Use the restroom before you leave:

-- Magic Island and Waialae/Kahala have beach park rest room facilities nearby.
+- Magic Island and Waialae/Kahala have rest room facilities.
 Most other locations do not.

-- We suggest not relying upon public facilities being available or to put your dress on.
-They can be closed because of vandalism and/or repair, have wet, sandy, or dirty floors, or are unusable.
+- We suggest not relying upon public facilities being available to put your dress on.
+They can be closed because of vandalism and/or repair, have wet, sandy, dirty floors, or are unusable.

-- Hydrate but, please avoid excessive liquid intake before the ceremony especially, if you have a long drive or we're at a location with no facilities.
+- Hydrate but, please avoid excessive liquid intake before the ceremony.

 Participants: